MattyDub/django-rest-framework/docs/api-guide/metadata.md

 There are a couple of reasons that you might choose to take this approach, including that `OPTIONS` responses [are not cacheable][no-options].

+## Accessing metadata inside a request

+You might want to access metadata for a serializer inside a non-`OPTIONS` request.
+To do that, you could do something like this:

+    import metadata
+    ...
+    foo_meta = metadata.SimpleMetadata().get_serializer_info(FooSerializer())

+This will return data similar to that returned in an `OPTIONS` request.

 ---

 # Custom metadata classes